Yatoom/my-homelab/README.md

 - N8N ![](screenshots/n8n.png)
 - Jellyfin ![](screenshots/jellyfin.png)
 - Koel ![](screenshots/koel.png)

-### Fixes
-- `microk8s enable observability --kube-prometheus-stack-version=72.7.0` reduced the memory usage by more than half.

 ### Secrets
 Secrets are secured with [sealed-secrets](https://github.com/bitnami-labs/sealed-secrets).
 A secret file needs to be converted using: `kubeseal -f secret.yaml -o yaml > sealed.yaml`. `kubeseal` automatically uses the `kubectl` configuration to connect to the cluster.